Why have just one color in your bedroom when you could have two?

 Gray and Cream

-This is the second of three rooms where Sarah from @radsandrafters has combined creamy white with another colour.
+This is the second of three rooms where Sarah from @radsandrafters has combined creamy white with another color.

 In this room she has used Farrow & Ball Lamp Room Gray, which you can see has a little warmth to it.